How to make DOS programs on Terminal Server printing to local or remote Windows printers

-How to make different RDP users capturing the same LPT portIf your source Ms-Dos or Windows-Console program is already printing to file (a different file for each remote user), then you just have to point Printfil to those files (by the "File to check" entry in its own configuration dialog) without having to capture the LPT1: port.
+How to make different RDP users capturing the same LPT port or COM portIf your source Ms-Dos or Windows-Console program is already printing to file (a different file for each remote user), then you just have to point Printfil to those files (by the "File to check" entry in its own configuration dialog) without having to capture the LPT1: port.

 Foe example, if the source program sends its print jobs to %HOMEPATH%\Spool.txt, then Printfil has simply to check for "[e:HOMEPATH]\Spool.txt" to capture the print jobs of each user.

 If instead the source program only prints to a parallel port, like LPT1:, or a serial port, like COM1:, then you'll have to configure Printfil to capture that port.
 This is very easy: you just have to open the Configuration -> Standard Printfil's dialog, select the LPT port you want to capture (from LPT1: to LPT9:) or the COM port (from COM1: to COM9:) and select Mode 0 (zero).